| | | | | |

 Every English syllable MUST include at least one vowel sound.
 That’s why knowing and practicing vowel sounds is so important when it comes to reading!

 Children need to be introduced to the terms ‘vowel’ and ‘consonant’ as early as pre-k, and they should leave kindergarten able to quickly and easily identify the vowels and consonants in words, both orally and within written words.
+All kids should know and identify the differences between vowels and consonants!

 Having this basic knowledge will help build a solid foundation for the rest of their literacy instruction to be built upon.
 For more on the 44 phonemes (sounds) of the English language, visit our post on All About Sound Walls.